joinpursuit/8-0-github-lab/questions.md

 ECMAScript 6
 ```

-What company famously used the phrase "Don't be evil" in their code of conduct?
+What company famously used the phrase
 ```
 Google's unofficial motto has long been the simple phrase “don't be evil.”
 ```